Watchdog official ‘said Gove wanted to circumvent process’ for Dyson ventilator

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A health watchdog official expressed concerns that Michael Gove wanted to “circumvent” the testing process to push through a ventilator bid by Sir James Dyson which ultimately failed testing, the UK Covid-19 Inquiry has heard.
+A health watchdog said Michael Gove wanted to “circumvent” the regulatory process to push through a bid by Sir James Dyson to supply NHS ventilators during the pandemic, the UK Covid-19 Inquiry has heard.

-Reading from an email sent by Graeme Tunbridge from the MHRA in March 2020, counsel to the inquiry Richard Wald KC said: “CDL was keen to press forward with Dyson’s proposal to a timescale that is totally unrealistic, based in part on promises made by Dyson that are already not being fulfilled.
+Reading from an email sent by Graeme Tunbridge, director of devices at the MHRA in March 2020, counsel to the inquiry Richard Wald KC said: “CDL was keen to press forward with Dyson’s proposal to a timescale that is totally unrealistic, based in part on promises made by Dyson that are already not being fulfilled.

 “In addition, however, CDL did not appreciate the level of risk involved in the manufacture and use of ventilators and wanted to circumvent the expedited regulatory process that has been put in place.”